Doomlazer/SQ3-TUCR-EPP/README.md

 ### October 2022

-Dabo working, but rought around the edges.
+Dabo working, but rough around the edges.

 Quark's is about 75% complete.